 Here, hand figuratively represents power and control.
 Alternate translation: "you allowed their enemies to defeat them, and they ruled over them harshly" (See: Metaphor)

-And you left them (ULT)
+And you left them (ULT) So you allowed (UST)

 This phrase indicates that the sentence it introduces explains the results of what the previous sentence described.
 Alternate translation: "and so you left them" (See: Connect - Reason-and-Result Relationship)